valflrt/fractal_rndr/README.md

 Next, you need to download the program from the [releases tab](https://github.com/valflrt/fractal_renderer/releases/latest).

-Then, in order to render your fractal, run the following command:
+Then, in order to render your fractal, run the following command (from the directory in which the executable is):

 ```
-fractal_renderer fractal.json fractal.png
+./fractal_renderer fractal.json fractal.png
 ```

 alternatively, if you have rust installed and downloaded this repository: